-Surfer uses the X, Y and Z values proportionally when calculating the slope values.
-Therefore, the X, Y and Z values must be in the same units, and the units must be linear (e.g. feet or meters) for the slope calculation to be correct.
+Surfer uses the X, Y and Z values proportionally when using any Grid Calculus operations, including calculating the terrain slope values.
+Therefore, the X, Y and Z values must be in the same units, and the units must be linear (e.g. feet or meters) for the calculations to be correct.

 - How can I convert the coordinate system of a grid file (e.g. form Lat/Long into feet or meters) using Surfer?

 - Convert the Coordinate System of Data, Image, Vector, and Grid Files in Surfer